 Credit risk within investments is primarily related to savings deposits and money market fund.
 The Board has developed investment guidelines that limit debt instruments to those of high credit quality along with limits to the maximum notional amount of exposure.
-There has been no change in the risk exposures from 2018.

-Liquidity Risk
+Liquidity Risk:

 The Foundation manages its liquidity risk by maintaining adequate cash and investments, preparing operating budgets and reviewing the cash flow needs of the Foundation on a regular basis.
-There has been no change in the risk exposures from 2018.

-Market Risk
+Market Risk:

 The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The Foundation's pooled equity fund investments are subject to risks arising from changes in market conditions.
-There has been no change in the risk exposure from 2018.

-12. Fair Values
+13. Fair Values:

-For the following financial assets and liabilities, carrying amounts approximate fair value due to their immediate or short-term nature: cash, accounts receivable, pledges receivable, and accounts payable.
+For the following financial assets and liabilities, carrying amounts approximate fair value due to their immediate or short-term nature: cash, accounts receivable, lottery showhome deposits, pledges receivable, and accounts payable.